Seminar on Statistics and Data Science

 Quelle

-17.06.2024 09:00 Saber Salehkaleybar (Leiden University): Causal Inference in Linear Structural Causal Models
+17.06.2024 09:00 Saber Salehkaleybar (Leiden University): Causal Inference in Linear Structural Causal Models.

 The ultimate goal of causal inference is so-called causal effect identification (ID), which refers to quantifying the causal influence of a subset of variables on a target set.
 A stepping stone towards performing ID is learning the causal relationships among the variables which is commonly called causal structure learning (CSL).
 In this talk, I mainly focus on the problems pertaining to CSL and ID in linear structural causal models, which serve as the basis for problem abstraction in various scientific fields.
 In particular, I will review the identifiability results and algorithms for CSL and ID in the presence of latent confounding.
 Then, I will present our recent result on the ID problem using cross-moments among observed variables and discuss its applications to natural experiments and proximal causal inference.
 Finally, I conclude the presentation with possible future research directions.